elunna/hackem/README.md

 	- [x] Set up the sabre-tooth cat to grow up into the tiger?
 	- [x] Make sabre-tooth cat a little weaker, or tiger stronger.
 	- [x] Make evil food vulnerable to fire - "cooking"!
+	- [x] Limit all shoggoths to one corrosion attack.

 ### Slash'EM Items
 Artifacts:
 - [ ] Bat from Hell